ththtooaungE/tt-s_shopping/README.md

 # tt-s_shopping
-This is the shopping prototype project from the extensive PHP class.
+This is the shopping prototype project from the extensive PHP class of A PROGRAMMER and pure PHP project.
 In this class project, there are two main parts.

 Admin panal(